 I honestly believe, that from sharing family time, over a meal, our 3 children have grown to enjoy the same foods and meals as us, their parents.
-Of course they all have their preferences and being realistic, there are certain ingredients they do not eat.
+Of course they all have their preferences and there are certain ingredients they do not eat.
 What we enjoy is sitting with a curry, or a couple of pizza’s and some homemade coleslaw, at the weekend, feasting both on the food and each other’s company.

 That’s why I love the idea of afternoon tea.
 Usually at the weekends when we tend to eat our evening meal a bit later.
 Mid afternoon the kettle will go on, teapot filled and we’ll feast on whatever ‘mum’s’ been making that morning.
 Truthfully, most of what I make on those occasions doesn’t make it to this blog.
 I want to enjoy the company of my family.
 That said on occasions when I am taking photos, once I’ve said that it’s ok for everyone to help themselves it still amazes me how quickly a cake can disappear!

 I take this as a good sign that it tastes great 😉.

 This tart was baked in an 25cm/10″ x 5cm/2″ deep loose bottom tart tin, the same one I use for my quiches, see here.

 Recipe: Iced Bakewell Tart serves 10-12